quiet-ranger/springbootprimer/chapter-003/README.md

+# Chapter 3

-These are the steps to arrive at the working example included in chapter-003.
-It is a subset adaptation of [this tutorial](https://spring.io/guides/tutorials/rest/) as available on March 2022.
+This is a subset adaptation of [this tutorial](https://spring.io/guides/tutorials/rest/) as available on March 2022.

-In a nutshell, we enhance/modify what was done in chapter-002 in order to implement HATEOAS and therefore enable [HAL based clients] /https://stateless.group/hal_specification.html).
+In a nutshell, we enhance/modify what was done in Chapter 2 in order to implement HATEOAS and therefore enable [HAL based clients] /https://stateless.group/hal_specification.html).
 According to Roy Fielding, this is a mandatory step in order for your service to be considered RESTful although I really wonder how many people actually agree with this strict definition.

 # Prerequisites:
-1. Same as for chapter-002
+1. Same as for Chapter 2
 2. HATEOAS version 1.5.0-M2

 In order to chech the versions of the various components being pulled by Maven if a specific one is not given you can use the following command: